top of page

 2. Pour water from your tank into the container in small increments.
 This allows the fish to adjust to any change in temperature.
 This whole process should only take about fifteen minutes.

 3. The fish may go straight to the bottom of tank.
 This is normal, allow the fish to adjust to their new environment.
+If you have city water you must treat with aquasafe plus first.
+Well water does not need to be treated.

 How To Sex Tilapia